Silesian language: Recognition

 In 2003, the National Publishing Company of Silesia (Narodowa Oficyna Śląska) commenced operations.
 This publisher was founded by the Alliance of the People of the Silesian Nation (Związek Ludności Narodowości Śląskiej) and it prints books about Silesia and books in Silesian language.

 In July 2007, the Slavic Silesian language was given the ISO 639-3 code szl.

 On 6 September 2007, 23 politicians of the Polish parliament made a statement about a new law to give Silesian the official status of a regional language.

+On 7 September 2007, the MPs of Self-Defence of the Republic of Poland, League of Polish Families, People's National Movement and the Polish People's Party submitted a bill recognizing Silesian as a regional language in Poland.
+The bill did not pass because the Sejm was dissolved before it could be voted on, triggering a snap election.

 The first official National Dictation Contest of the Silesian language (Ogólnopolskie Dyktando Języka Śląskiego) took place in August 2007.
 In dictation as many as 10 forms of writing systems and orthography have been accepted.

 On 30 January 2008 and in June 2008, two organizations promoting Silesian language were established: Pro Loquela Silesiana and Tôwarzistwo Piastowaniô Ślónskij Môwy "Danga".

 On 26 May 2008, the Silesian Wikipedia was founded.

 On 30 June 2008 in the edifice of the Silesian Parliament in Katowice, a conference took place on the status of the Silesian language.
 This conference was a forum for politicians, linguists, representatives of interested organizations and persons who deal with the Silesian language.
 The conference was titled "Silesian – Still a Dialect or Already a Language?" (Śląsko godka – jeszcze gwara czy jednak już język?).

 In 2012, the Ministry of Administration and Digitization registered the Silesian language in Annex 1 to the Regulation on the state register of geographical names; however, in a November 2013 amendment to the regulation, Silesian is not included.

+On 26 April 2024, the Sejm voted 236-186 with five abstentions to recognise Silesian as a regional language.
+On 29 May 2024, President Andrzej Duda vetoed the bill.

+On 24 May 2024, the book "Myśli ukryte" by Karol Gwóźdź was translated from the original Silesian language into Ukrainian, a landmark event for Silesian culture as the first translation of a Silesian-language publication into a foreign language.

+On 26 June 2024, Silesian was added to the languages offered in the Google Translate service.